KrzysztofLema/KrzysztofLema/README.md

 ### **Software Developer | Miquido**
 *2024.11 – 2025.01*
-- Developed software for a leading Polish company in the fuel sector.
+- Developed software solutions for a leading Polish company in the fuel sector, focusing on electromobility.
-- Contributed to an electromobility project, delivering a minimum viable product.
+- Delivering a minimum viable product (MVP) within a tight deadline.
+- Worked closely with a cross-functional team to implement features.

 ### **Software Developer | Redge Technologies**
 *2022 – 2024.05*